-Dr. Bernhard Kühn is a board-certified pediatric cardiologist at Children’s Hospital of Pittsburgh of UPMC, Associate Director of the Richard King Mellon Institute for Pediatric Research, and the Director of Research, Division of Pediatric Cardiology.
+Dr. Bernhard Kühn is a board-certified pediatric cardiologist, Co-Director of the Heart Institute, Associate Director of the Richard King Mellon Institute for Pediatric Research, and Director of Research in the Division of Pediatric Cardiology at Children’s Hospital of Pittsburgh of UPMC.

 As a physician-scientist, Dr. Kühn’s area of excellence is laboratory investigation.
-His research is on the century-old question of whether and to what extent mammalian hearts can regenerate themselves, which is directly related to heart failure, a significant public health problem worldwide.
+His research is on the century-old question of whether and to what extent mammalian hearts can regenerate themselves, which is directly related to heart failure, a significant global public health problem.
 Dr. Kühn’s approach involves basic and translational research and is synergistic with his clinical interest in heart muscle diseases (cardiomyopathy).

 Dr. Kühn graduated from the medical school of the Freie Universität Berlin in 1997 and received a doctor medicinae (Dr. med., a PhD equivalent) degree in 1999.
 He is now a board-certified pediatric cardiologist in the United States and directs a translational research team.